 You might have seen machair before without even knowing what it is!
 This is a rare coastal habitat which can be found on the coastlines of north west Scotland, particularly in the Outer Hebrides, on low lying, fertile beaches.
 In spring, it becomes a pretty meadow filled with delicate wild flowers, and is home to some species of migratory wading birds.
 Lapwings are just one type of wader that can be found in the machair around Barra and North Uist.

-When you are out and about, be sure to have camera at the ready to capture your wildlife sightings.
-And, of course, then you can share them with us on through social media channels – connect with us on Facebook, Twitter, Instagram or Google+!
+When you are out and about, be sure to have a camera at the ready to capture your wildlife sightings.
+And, of course, then you can share them with us on our social media channels – connect with us on Facebook, Twitter and Instagram.
 Happy wildlife watching!